 President Donald Trump’s re-election bid just got a stamp of approval from Facebook and its CEO Mark Zuckerberg.
 Except, not really.

 Senator Elizabeth Warren’s team intentionally put this false claim in a series of campaign ads on Facebook this week to draw attention to the platform’s controversial ad policy, one which has allowed similarly defamatory ads from President Donald Trump to run unchecked.
-As of last year, Facebook exempts politicians and political ads from the platform’s usual fact-checking measures, a rule which the presidential candidate has not minced words about her disdain for.
+Facebook exempts politicians and political ads from the platform’s usual fact-checking measures, a rule which the presidential candidate has not minced words about her disdain for.

 “Facebook changed their ads policy to allow politicians to run ads with known lies—explicitly turning the platform into a disinformation-for-profit machine,” Warren tweeted Saturday after the ads began cropping up on Facebook late Thursday.
 So her campaign ads were intended “to see just how far” the platform’s policy goes.
 You can check them out here in Facebook’s ad library.